sap-tutorials/btp-dev-guidance/tutorials/prep-for-prod/prep-for-prod.md

 ## Prerequisites

-You have added the basic test cases in your application.
-See [Add Test Cases](add-test-cases).
+You have added test cases in your application.
+Follow the steps in the [Add Test Cases](add-test-cases) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 ### Add SAP HANA Cloud